GispoCoding/eis_toolkit/docs/index.md

-# EIS Toolkit
+# General

+This is the eis_toolkit python package's documentation site.
+In here, you can find automatically generated function declarations for each class.

-Related to EIS Horizon EU project.
-This is the documentation site developed for eis_toolkit python package.
+Development of eis_toolkit is related to EIS Horizon EU project.